yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yb-tserver.md

 Specifies a comma-separated list of PostgreSQL client authentication settings that is written to the `ysql_hba.conf` file.

-For details on using `--ysql_hba_conf` to specify client authentication, see [Configure YSQL client authentication](../secure/authentication/ysql-client-authentication.md).
+For details on using `--ysql_hba_conf` to specify client authentication, see [Fine-grained authentication](../../../secure/authentication/client-authentication).

 Default: `"host all all 0.0.0.0/0 trust,host all all ::0/0 trust"`